Bev Kilmer: After the House

 After losing her 2004 congressional campaign and leaving the State House, Kilmer took a job as a grants administrator for the Florida Department of Education.
-When Kilmer's successor in the State House, David Coley, passed away from liver cancer in 2005, Kilmer considered running to succeed him in the special election that followed, but ultimately deferred to Coley's widow, Marti Coley, who ended up winning the seat.
+When Kilmer's successor in the State House, David Coley, died from liver cancer in 2005, Kilmer considered running to succeed him in the special election that followed, but ultimately deferred to Coley's widow, Marti Coley, who ended up winning the seat.

 In 2016, Kilmer announced that she would challenge State Representative Brad Drake, who eventually succeeded Coley in Kilmer's old seat, in the Republican primary.
 An early poll showed Drake with a wide lead over Kilmer, who was largely unknown by the district's Republican voters.
 As the primary drew closer, Kilmer came under fire in local news coverage for whether she met the constitutional residency requirements.
 Kilmer had, ostensibly, moved to Texas, where she had registered to vote and cast ballots in several elections, which would have made her ineligible to run for the legislature until the following year.
 Kilmer, however, argued that she and her husband had maintained property in the district and that she was being "singled out because I'm the outsider."
 In the end, however, Kilmer lost her comeback bid by an overwhelming margin, receiving only 26% of the vote to Drake's 76%, and winning none of the counties in her former district.